shikijs/shiki/README.md

 })
 ```

+> Most likely you won't need to do this, but it's useful to understand the options.

 ### Convert code to HTML

-The `highlighter` exposes a `codeToHtml` method that takes a string of code, an option object, and returns a string of HTML.
+The `highlighter` exposes a `codeToHtml` method that takes a string of code, an options object, and returns a string of HTML.

-Convert code to HTML with the default theme.
+Convert code to HTML with the default theme:

 ```js
 const code = `console.log("Here is your code.");` const output = highlighter.codeToHtml(code, { lang: 'js' })
 ```

-Convert code to HTML with a specific theme.
+Convert code to HTML with a specific theme:

 ```js
 const code = `console.log("Here is your code.");`